MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-rserve.md

 + Read-only permissions to the R library to prevent users from installing packages from their R scripts

 + Write permissions to the R working directory, which is the directory under which R sessions and service calls will store artifacts, files, and workspaces
 <br>

 >[!Important]
->While the working directory is the only one to which the custom Rserve service can write, it is important to understand that **there is no user isolation between the session folders**.
+>While the custom Rserve service can only write to the working directory, **there is no user isolation between the session folders**.
 Any user familiar with the directory structure could in theory access another user’s session folder from their R script.